 Not sure where to start?
 Our best-selling down duvet is our exclusive St Geneve Maple Creek duvet.
 Made from the best farm-raised down in Canada.

 Sheep's Wool & Alpaca

-Our wool duvets are filled with either sheep's wool or a blend of alpaca fleece and sheep's wool.
+Our wool duvets are filled with pure sheep's wool, although the varieties of wool vary greatly when comparing Brun de Vian-Tiran, St Geneve and t•masc by Obasan.
 These comforters feel more like a "blanket"--perfect for those who prefer a heavier duvet covering them while sleeping.
 The variety of wool duvets offered by The Mattress & Sleep Company include standard summer, all-season and winter varieties.

 Choose wool for a slightly heavier, stiffer feel.
 Wool will drape around the body although not as precisely as silk.
 A winter weight wool duvet will be similar to a regular weight down duvet for warmth.
 The washable wool duvet is a very popular choice for children, while those seeking organic will find wool offers the largest selection.

 Silk duvets offer an ultra luxurious feel and comfort unique to this wonderful material.
 Silk contains natural proteins which provide hypoallergenic properties, and the silk fibre allows for excellent temperature regulation, breathability and the ability to wick away excess moisture.
 Silk duvets offer a very luxurious feel and are often described as slightly heavier than down, and will tend to drape over the body more than down, which has a tendency to stay "lofted" above the body.

 Choose silk if you are seeking a duvet which wraps around the human form more closely than other natural fills.
 Silk is a popular choice as a summer duvet as they are typically cooler sleeping than other natural fills.